 Christmas fashion over 40

-What to wear for Christmas to not look like a granny?
-Of course there are some designer Christmas sweaters that are pieces of art and not in the sense that they are so kitschy that it becomes art.
+Now what to wear as an ageless Christmas outfit to not look like a granny?
+Of course, there are some designer Christmas sweaters that are pieces of art.
+Not in the sense that they are so kitschy that they become art.
 They are statement pieces in a world of Christmas sweaters.
 However, which fashionista on a budget, and most people on Earth are on a budget, can afford them?

 Cheap Christmas clothes often look like what they are: Cheap.
 Looking cheap, however, is an aging, not an ageless style.
 Any midlife women would look like her own mother in cheap Christmas sweaters or whatever.
 Thus, unless you want to look like the cute funny granny, and there is nothing wrong with doing this for the amusement of the own grand kids, you should avoid them like the plague.
-In other words, if you like them, wear them at the family Christmas party and on weekends, but not at the office or anywhere in public.
+In other words, if you like them, wear them at the family party and on weekends, but not at the office or anywhere in public.
 Just imagine the embarrassment when you run into your boss wearing an ugly Christmas sweater! ^^’

 If you want to go for the cute granny look, make sure the look of the item is so genius-kitschy that it is cute again.
 For example think of the Rudolph sweater with the lighted red nose that Carrie presented at Curly Crafty Mom in her post on ugly Christmas sweaters.

-A red skirt or pair of pants with a green sweater or vice versa also look very “christmasy” without looking messy (see examples two Christmas colors).
+A red skirt or pair of pants with a green sweater or vice versa also look very “christmasy” without looking messy (see examples with two holiday colors).
 What about red and white?
 Break the old-fashioned rule not to wear white after Labor Day.
-White after Labor Day is so modern, fashion-forward and perfect for a Christmas look without holiday clothes.
+White after Labor Day is so modern, fashion-forward and perfect for a posh look without holiday clothes.

 If you liked this post let your friends knowWhat to wear for Christmas to not look like a granny. #holidays Click To Tweet

-Photos: G. Kramm
+Photos of me: G. Kramm

-© 2013-2019 Nicole Mölders | All rights reserved
+© 2013-2021 Nicole Mölders | All rights reserved